 Plant a Seed and It will Grow

 As these maps of Indiana illustrate, where solar is planted, solar grows.
-Where solar existed in 2011, there is significantly more solar in 2017.
-Where there was no solar in 2011, there still is very little.
+Where solar existed in 2011, there is significantly more solar in 2020.

 Although many people like the idea of having panels on their home, numerous challenges, myths, and perceptions that hold them back.
 By addressing these, Solarize programs make going solar easy and attractive.